gaitat/GenomeUPlot/README.md

 ## Variant Call Format (VCF) file Support

-In order to run the application against a sample that is stored in a **VCF** file, we provide an **R** script `vcftoUplot.R` (which resides in the `data` directory).
+In order to run the application against a sample that is stored in a **VCF** file, we provide an **R** script `vcftoUplot.R` (which resides in the `public/data` directory).
 The script was tested with R-3.3.3 and requires the R package `VariantAnnotation`, which will be automatically installed if not present.
 The script takes as input a **VCF** file (tested VCF v4.1 and v4.2) and produces the file structure hierarchy required by the Genome U-Plot in order to visualize the sample.
 Finally don't forget to replace your sample name in the URL parameter of the app.

 ### To run `vcftoUplot.R`

-Given a **VCF** sample file NA12878.vcf (provided in the `data` directory), run
+Given a **VCF** sample file NA12878.vcf (provided in the `public/data` directory), run
 ```
 Rscript vcftoUplot.R NA12878.vcf
 ```